 NC STATE EXCHANGE SEMESTER OR YEAR PROGRAMS

 In an exchange program, a student from NC State and a student at a partner university trade places.
-You pay NC State tuition and become a regular student in an overseas institution.
+You pay NC State tuition and fees and become a regular student in an overseas institution.
 Benefits include low cost (for in-state students), full immersion into the host culture, and a wide range of subjects and courses to choose from.
 Credit received for the classes appear as transfer credit on your transcript.
 These programs are semester or year programs (4-6 months/semester).

 Direct Exchanges: Based on agreements directly between NC State and our partner institutions.
 Room and meal costs are paid abroad and vary according to the location, but are comparable to those at NC State.